jadAhr/challengeSotware/README.md

 ## 10. Add products with interface

-Press the "Add" button.
+Press the "Add New Products" link.
 It should direct you to the form, where you can start adding your products by filling in all the inputs.

 # 11. Thank you for using this demo